mikeboltonconsulting.com

 A graphic image of a robot working on a laptop with ideas all around it

-SEO 6 min read
+AI Generated Content 6 min read

 AI Generated Content: Will It Help or Hurt Your SEO in 2025

 If you have spent any time trying to keep up with the changing world of search engine optimization, you have probably heard the term “AI-generated content” mentioned often.
 It sounds both futuristic and familiar.
 You might remember when every department at Initech wanted new software upgrades, but no one could explain why.
-That is similar to today’s AI conversation - there is excitement, confusion, and many people just want to know if this new tool can really improve traffic and rankings.
+That is similar to today’s AI conversation—there is excitement, confusion, and many people just want to know if this new tool can really improve traffic and rankings.

 A chart explaining the importance of content strategy